 |Zertik the Stromest there is!
 Zertik smash friend and foe alike!|

 Regardless of whether or not you choose to use his special ability, Zertik has mastered the art of being a meat shield.
 Even if you only use him as a roving blood bank, the +2 brace tokens alone for +3 points is quite excellent for a TIE Advanced.

 So when should you use Zertik?
-Any time you're bringing a TIE Advanced primarily for its ability to get in the way, Zertik is a strong consideration given he will likely survive an extra hit or two for a mere 3 more points than a regular TIE Advanced.
+Any time you're bringing a TIE Advanced primarily for its ability to get in the way, basically: Zertik is a strong consideration given he will likely survive an extra hit or two for a mere 3 more points over a regular TIE Advanced.
 If you're using a bomber cloud, Tempest Squadron would by my first choice but if you're using a regular group of fighters without bombers, then Zertik would be my first choice - he can tank for your other squadrons for a very competitive cost and when you need a bit of extra anti-squadron muscle, he can ding one of the squadrons he's screening for to hopefully get in a bit of extra damage.
 Zertik also has great synergy with Bossk, as he can do the one point of damage to Bossk to activate his accuracy-generating ability and then cover for him for quite some time while Bossk ruins lives.
 Not a cheap combination there, mind you, but a damaged-but-living-for-the-next-few-turns Bossk is a nightmare for enemy squadrons.